 I co-lead the Origins and Habitability Laboratory at JPL.
-Visit our website for more details about our research, lab news, and facilities.
+Visit the lab's website for more details about our research, lab news, and facilities.

 Interested in an internship?
 I take several summer interns each year, but also prefer year-round interns who work part time while going to school.
 I typically fill my summer intern positions in the fall (October - November), and it is not unusual for people to contact me more than a year in advance.
-If interested, email me and tell me about your research interests and why you want to work with me in particular.
+If interested, email me and tell me about your research interests, and which of my funded projects interests you and why.

 Below are the OHL lab members currently working on projects that I supervise.

 Nancy is a Geosciences PhD student at the University of Nevada, Las Vegas.
 She works on determining the degree of diagenesis on Mars, specifically looking at if there are S-containing organic minerals from Vera Rubin Ridge and Glen Torridon, mainly focusing on Mn sulfides.
 She is simulating the growth of hydrothermal chimneys with conditions analogous to the Strytan hydrothermal field in Iceland, an analog to hydrothermal environments on early Mars.